 How does a compulsory excess work?

-So, if you were involved in an accident that caused £1,000 worth of damage to your car, a compulsory excess of £200 means you’d foot the first £200 of the bill – and your insurer would pay the remaining £800.
+So, if you caused an accident that resulted in £1,000 worth of damage to your car, a compulsory excess of £200 means you’d foot the first £200 of the bill – and your insurer would pay the remaining £800.
 This is assuming you had no voluntary excess to pay.

 Although you’re paying for a portion of the work to be done, you’ll often find you pay this amount to the insurer, rather than the garage that’s handling your repair.
 Then, your insurer handles the full repair payment.